thomas21-jquerry/sudoku_solver/README.md

 # sudoku_solver
-This is a  website that solves 12*12 sudoku using backtracking
+This is a  website that solves 12*12 sudoku using backtracking.

+Backtracking is done in javascript.

+This web app use node.

-You can see the websute at https://sudoku-solver-backtracking.herokuapp.com/
+You can see the website at https://sudoku-solver-backtracking.herokuapp.com/